 The relevant specialists must reasonably expect that the disability will last throughout life with no prospect of improvement, irrespective of when the cover ends, or the life assured expects to retire.
 From the above definition, disabilities for which the relevant specialists cannot give a clear prognosis are not covered.
-The definition of a clear prognosis is where a relevant specialist is able to provide the likely outcomes of the illness, condition or disease.

-Work Tasks
+Work tasks

-Unable, before age 71, to do at least three of the six work tasks ever again
+4b - Unable, before age 71, to do at least three of the six work tasks ever again

 Loss of the physical ability through an illness or injury before age 71 to do at least three of the six work tasks listed below ever again.
-The relevant specialists must reasonably expect that the disability will last throughout life with no prospect of improvement, irrespective of when the cover ends, or the life assured expects to retire.
+The relevant specialists must reasonably expect that the disability will last throughout life with no prospect of improvement, irrespective of when the cover ends, or the life insured expects to retire.
 The life assured must need the help or supervision of another person and be unable to perform the task on their own, even with the use of special equipment routinely available to help and having taken any appropriate prescribed medication.

 Work tasks Definition Walking The ability to walk more than 200 metres on a level surface.
-Climbing The ability to climb up a flight of 12 stairs and down again, using the handrail if needed.
-Lifting The ability to pick up an object weighing 2kg at table height and hold for 60 seconds before replacing the object on the table.
+Climbing The ability to climb up a flight of 12 stairs and down again, using the handrail if needed Lifting The ability to pick up an object weighing 2kg at table height and hold for 60 seconds before replacing the object on the table.
 Bending The ability to bend or kneel to touch the floor and straighten up again.
 Getting in and out of a car The ability to get into a standard saloon car, and out again, including being able to unlock and operate the door latches and locks.
 Writing The manual dexterity to write legibly using a pen or pencil, or type using a desktop personal computer keyboard.

 For the above definition, disabilities for which the relevant specialists cannot give a clear prognosis are not covered.

 The definition of a clear prognosis is where a relevant specialist is able to provide the likely outcome of the illness, condition or disease.